nuwe-io/blog/data/blog/employer-branding-en.md

     'empleada'
   ]
 draft: false
 summary: 'In which company would you like to work?
 Do you already have the answer?
-Well, the company that first came to your mind is developing its Employer Branding perfectly 👌🏻'
+Well, the company that first came to your mind is developing its Employer Branding CRACKKKKKKKKK perfectly 👌🏻'
 authors: ['maria']
 ---